Shane McMahon: Best in the World (2018–2019)

 While simultaneously feuding with The Miz on Raw, over on SmackDown, Elias and Roman Reigns were drafted to the brand.
 Shane's father Vince introduced Elias as SmackDown's biggest acquisition on the April 16 episode of SmackDown Live.
 The two were confronted by Reigns, who attacked Elias and attacked Vince with the Superman Punch.
 The following week, Shane called out Reigns for a fight for attacking his father, but Reigns was attacked from behind by Elias, who was assisted by Shane, allying Elias and Shane.
 Shane forced Reigns to face The B-Team (Bo Dallas and Curtis Axel) in a handicap match with Elias as the special referee enforcer that Reigns won.
 The following week on SmackDown Live, Shane teamed with Elias, Daniel Bryan, and Rowan in a seven-man handicap match and defeated the team of Reigns and The Usos.
 At Money in the Bank, Shane once again defeated The Miz this time by escaping the cage ending their feud.
 The following night on Raw, Shane confronted Roman Reigns with Reigns challenging Shane to a match at Super ShowDown which Shane accepted.
 At Super ShowDown, Shane defeated Roman Reigns after interference from Drew McIntyre.
 Shane and McIntyre lost to Reigns and The Undertaker in a No Holds Barred tag team match at Extreme Rules.

 Following this, McMahon re-ignited his feud with Kevin Owens, after Owens stated his distaste in McMahon's constant dominance on television and began to hit him with the Stunner on countless occasions.
 McMahon lost to Owens at SummerSlam where had Owens lost he would have quit WWE.
 McMahon later replaced an injured Elias in a semi-final match against Chad Gable for the 2019 King of the Ring tournament, and Owens was made the referee, and despite McMahon's promise to consider dropping a fine for Owens damaging expensive equipment, Owens allowed Gable to win, and Owens was hereby fired.
-However, Owens continued to appear on television to issue legal threats, until October 4's WWE SmackDown's 20th Anniversary episode, where McMahon was fired after losing a ladder match against Owens.
+However, Owens continued to appear on television to issue legal threats, until October 4's WWE SmackDown's 20th Anniversary episode, where McMahon was fired after losing a ladder match against Owens, ending their feud.